How to File Back Taxes

 Check the status of your return

-The IRS says it typically takes six weeks to process past-due returns that don't have errors, though the agency is currently taking longer than usual to do just about everything.
+The IRS says it typically takes six weeks to process past-due returns that don't have errors.

-If you want to find out the status of your past-due tax return, you can call the IRS at 800-829-1040.
+If you want to get help with or find out the status of your past-due tax return, you can call the IRS at 800-829-1040.
 You'll need to have handy your Social Security number or individual taxpayer identification number, birthday, filing status, prior-year(s) return and any letters the IRS previously sent you.

 Guide to back taxes